TodePond/Lilypad/README.md

 If you would like to suggest a change, you can **submit a pull request**.
 Just click "edit" on a file, make your changes, and then submit the request.
 If you want to change multiple files, you can continue editing your pull request's branch with further changes.

 You can also **[raise an issue](https://github.com/TodePond/TheLilypad/issues/new)** to suggest something that could be improved.
+This is best for when there's something that could be improved, but you aren't sure how.

 You can also browse all open [**issues**](https://github.com/TodePond/TheLilypad/issues) and [**pull requests**](https://github.com/TodePond/TheLilypad/pulls) to see what needs figuring out.

-> **Submitting a pull request** is better when you have a clear idea of what the change should be.
->
-> **Raising an issue** is better when there is something that could be improved, but you aren't sure how.

-Anyone can contribute!
+> Anyone can contribute!
 If you want to contribute, but you aren't sure how to do it properly, please feel free to ask @TodePond for help (on discord, mastodon, twitter, or anywhere else).

-## Server information

-Check out the [channels](channels.md) page for information about the server's channels and categories.